Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM review CRM dashboards

-Zoho CRM includes unlimited custom dashboards with most of its paid plans.
+Zoho CRM includes unlimited custom dashboards, starting with its Professional plan.
 Each dashboard can host up to 20 components, including charts and key performance indicators (KPIs).
-The Enterprise and Ultimate tiers support advanced components such as cohort analysis (observes customer behavior), anomaly detector (detects discrepancies), and comparator (compares sales data over time).
+The Enterprise and Ultimate tiers support advanced components such as cohort analysis (observes customer behavior), anomaly detector (detects discrepancies), and comparator features (compares sales data over time).

-Read our comprehensive article on CRM dashboards to discover how they can enhance your business — then learn how to build your own.
+Read our comprehensive article on CRM dashboards to discover how they can enhance your business and learn how to build your own.

 Workflow Automation